pacostas/kube-service-bindings-examples/README.md

 ## Node.js Applications folder structure

-All the examples listed on this repository except the rhea one, are following the same folder structure as shown below.
+All the examples listed on this repository except the rhea one, follow the same folder structure as shown below.

 ```
 ├── controllers